 - Public conveniences

-There is a fee for some activities in our parks, including tennis, bowling greens, putting greens etc. View parks service fees for activities 2016-17 [PDF 139KB]
+There is a fee for some activities in our parks, including tennis, bowling greens, putting greens etc. For further details please visit our Sports Pitches and Activities page.

 The children's play area provides a place for children to play in safety.
 Exciting new dry play equipment was installed as part of a comprehensive upgrade in the summer of 2009 that included new interactive splash pads.